 IS militants in Iraq

-The following article is an excerpt from a new book, The Jihadis Return: Isis and the New Sunni Uprising, by Patrick Cockburn, Middle East correspondent for The Independent.
-The book—published by OR Books, and available exclusively here—analyzes one of the West's worst foreign policy disasters and maps the rise of the new jihadis.
-This is the final chapter, "Shock and War."
+The following article is an extract from a new book, The Jihadis Return: Isis and the New Sunni Uprising, by Patrick Cockburn, Middle East correspondent for The Independent.
+The book – published by OR Books, and available exclusively here – analyses one of the West's worst foreign policy disasters and maps the rise of the new jihadis.
+This is final chapter, "Shock and War".

 A few days later, on the 3rd of January, 2014, ISIS moved into Fallujah and the government proved unable to recapture it.
 This was not quite as alarming as it might have been because the Iraqi prime minister was emphasising the mortal threat posed by Sunni counter revolution in Anbar province to scare the Shia majority into voting for him in the parliamentary election on the 30th of April as “Mr Security” and forgetting about government corruption and the lack of services.
 I thought that perhaps the failure to recapture the city was a deliberate electoral ploy and the assault on it would come after the poll.